 In the case of a cash flow hedge, the portion of the gain or loss on the hedging instrument that is determined to be an effective hedge is recognised in other comprehensive income and the ineffective portion of the gain or loss on the hedging instrument is recognised in profit or loss.
 If the hedging instrument no longer meets the criteria for hedge accounting, expires or is sold, terminated or exercised, then the hedge accounting is discontinued prospectively.
 If the intended transaction is no longer expected to occur, then the balance in equity is reclassified to profit or loss.
-In case the future intended transaction is still expected to occur.
+In case the future intended transaction is still expected to occur then the balance remains in equity and is transferred to profit or loss when the transaction occurs.